GCC 3-day Baku wedding: 150-guest Khaleeji signature

 Day 1: Welcome reception + men's majlis

-Day 1 was split.
-A mixed family welcome reception at Four Seasons sunset hour (Caspian terrace, halal-only canapés, no alcohol present), followed by a men's-only majlis evening in the hotel's private dining room.
+Day 1 splits into a mixed family welcome reception at Four Seasons in the sunset hour, on the Caspian terrace with halal-only canapés and no alcohol present, followed by a men's-only majlis evening in the hotel's private dining room.
+The two halves share a floor, so nobody moves hotel on the first night.

 - Majlis setup.
 Low Arabic seating, Arabic coffee service, oud + qanun live duo.